Pablo Grobas Illobre, PhD

 Awards

-• PhD awarded with honors (cum laude).
+• PhD awarded with honors (with honors).

 • Scuola Normale Superiore PhD Scholarship (2020–2025).